Wood gets wet after absorbing environmental moisture and looks swollen.

 Gray dry firewood

 Color is one of the best indicators of burnable firewood.
 Wood color transitions from bright & fresh to a dull, grayish, and dry hue.
-Lumbers with such color are often ready for throwing on a burner.
+Lumbers with such color is often ready for throwing on a burner.

 You can use a hatchet to cut out a piece from your lumber.
 Then, smell the freshly cut piece.
 It’ll be too damp for burning if you catch a strong scent.